 Activity 1: Dig a Dozen Dino Eggs Kit – This fun dig activity will help your child how paleontologists discover dinosaur bones when they dig for fossils.
 There are 12 colorful dinosaurs in these eggs.
 Once they have opened as many as they would like to, use your books to match the dinosaurs to the ones in the pictures.
 (Note: You may want to use other kitchen tools to help your child open the eggs quicker if they get tired.)

 (-) To involve a younger sibling, set up a “washing station” with a small bowl or plastic container where they can clean the dinosaurs after your older child gets them out of the egg.

-Activity 2: Dinosaur Counting Game – Note: When you print the number cards, print two copies—you’ll use the second set for the Dino Beads activity tomorrow.
+Activity 2: Dinosaur Counting Game – When you print the number cards, print two copies—you’ll use the second set for the Dino Beads activity tomorrow.